George T. Simon: Life and work

 and shifted its emphasis from a publisher of technical articles to a chronicler of the swing era.
 Simon was probably the most influential jazz commentator during the swing era.
 Thanks to his inside connections with the jazz world, he was able to report information about bands and their personnel with great accuracy.
 After leaving Metronome, he was involved with the Jazztone Society (1956–57), was a consultant to the Timex All-Star Jazz Show broadcast from 1957 to 1959, and wrote about jazz for the New York Herald Tribune and the New York Post daily newspapers.
 He also composed liner notes for musicians including Thelonious Monk.
 In 1978, he won a Grammy Award for Best Album Notes.

+Simon appeared as an imposter for Joe Rosenthal on the March 5, 1962 episode of the CBS television game show To Tell the Truth, receiving two of the four votes.

 Simon died of pneumonia in 2001 at the age of 88, after years of suffering from Parkinson's disease.
 He was inducted into the Big Band and Jazz Hall of Fame the following year (2002).